annholmes/NorCal-MPA-eDNA/README.md

 # CCFRP-eDNA
-Analysis of eDNA samples paired for California Collaborative Fisheries Research Project angling survey.
+Analysis of eDNA samples paired with the California Collaborative Fisheries Research Project angling survey.